 You will have to venture south to see a total eclipse !

-There is a link on my 2012 Total Eclipse page for performing calculations for the eclipse at a given point.
+a link on my 2012 Total Eclipse page for performing calculations for the eclipse at a given point.

 For a look at totality you would have to be at least at this point on the track out